brudalevante/fatal101-BPI-R4_Openwrt_Plus_MTK/README.md

 Images for BE14 with the eeprom issue - https://www.mediafire.com/file/n5pmpdqxqq9t78a/BPI-R4_Images_with_TX_Power_patches_15.08.2025.zip

-### Updated with my new patch to fix the duplicating lan porst issue showing in Luci..
+### Updated with my new patch to fix the duplicating lan ports issue showing in Luci..